 On the other side of the Atlantic, we find Vaughan Williams’ elegant Rondo from his Suite of Six Short Pieces.
 But any notion of British reserve is surely dispelled in Bridge’s Phantasie, a glorious fusion of English, French and German sensuality written in 1910: Edwardian passion unleashed.

-The programme also includes the UK premiere of Songs of Kinship by Cassie Kinoshi, one of contemporary music’s most innovative story-tellers.
+The programme also includes the UK premiere of stillness: two meditations by Cassie Kinoshi, one of contemporary music’s most innovative story-tellers.
 And it concludes with Florence Price’s Piano Quintet, written in the 1930s and rediscovered as recently as 2009.
 Full of graceful and lyrical invention, its dazzling third movement is a Juba, a dance from the plantations.

 Sphinx Virtuosi: